theochem/tinydft/README.rst

   algorithmic differentiation, used to computed the analytic exchange(-correlation) potential and the grid transformation.

-- The numerical integration and differentiation algorithms should be accurate enough to at least 5 significant digits in the total energy, but in many cases the numerical accuracy is better.
-(The pseudo-spectral method with Legendre polynomials is used.)
+- The numerical integration and differentiation algorithms should be precise enough to at least 6 significant digits for the total energy, but in many cases the numerical precision is better.
+(Some integrals over Gaussian basis functions are computed analytically.
+The pseudo-spectral method with Legendre polynomials is used for the Poisson solver.)

 - The total number of lines should be minimal and the source-code should be easy to understand, provided some background in DFT and spectral methods.